ushakov/photo-measure/SPEC.md

     *   Distance text clearly legible and positioned near the line it corresponds to.
 *   **Active Tool Indication:** The currently active tool (Calibrate, Measure) should be visually highlighted (e.g., button change color, icon change).
 Pan/Zoom is assumed to be an always-on interaction.
 *   **Feedback Messages:** Small, non-intrusive messages for user actions (e.g., "Image uploaded successfully," "Please place two calibration points").
-*   **Cursor Changes:** Cursor should change to indicate current mode (e.g., crosshair for adding points, grab hand for panning, default pointer for selecting existing points).
+*   **Cursor Changes:** Cursor should change to indicate current mode (e.g., crosshair for adding points, grab hand for panning, default pointer for dragging existing points).

 **3.3 Responsiveness:**